julendiaz/google_homepage/README.md

 ### Search Bar Box-Shadow

 For this feature, I tried different ways of transitioning between shadows and background-colors when hovering the mouse.
-In the end, I really liked the way panels in "The Odin Project".
+In the end, I liked the way panels in "The Odin Project".
 I tried mimicking that effect by putting a darker color when hovering and using a transition of 2 seconds.

 ```css
 #search-nav {